s2shams/Media-project/README.md

 ### Future goals of the project
 - Create a search engine that'll allow the user to see details of the recommendations
 - Create a login portal that'll allow a user to link their MyAnimeList/IMDb account to improve recommendations

+### Main purpose of the project
+- To learn webscraping techniques
+- To learn how to leverage REST APIs
+- Learning how to use input from users
+- Learning how to build a user friendly interface